 The answer choice "Every day" reflects the high level of integration of technology in the daily activities of education students.
 In other words, technology is not only considered as a tool, but has become an integral part of their learning experience.
-Daily use of technology may include the use of learning software, online resources, e-learning platforms, or other interactive tools that enrich the learning experience (Liaskos dkk., 2022).
+Daily use of technology may include the use of learning software, online resources, e-learning platforms, or other interactive tools that enrich the learning experience.

 In this context, the technological revolution in learning seems to have created a significant transformation in the way students understand and access knowledge.
 Their consistent engagement with technology also reflects a positive adoption of the latest developments in digital education.
-This is in line with the goal of more effective and innovative learning, where technology becomes a means to improve accessibility, engagement and efficiency of learning (Bergdahl dkk., 2020; Dunn & Kennedy, 2019).
+This is in line with the goal of more effective and innovative learning, where technology becomes a means to improve accessibility, engagement and efficiency of learning (Chou & Chou, 2011).